Split Among Colombia Guerrillas Strikes Blow To Peace Talks - UrduPoint

 The divisions within the EMC -- which broke away from the FARC when it signed a 2016 peace deal -- are the latest obstacle to President Gustavo Petro's efforts to negotiate with the country's remaining armed groups.

-The guerrilla leader known by the alias Ivan Mordisco "is off the table....
+The guerrilla leader known by the alias Ivan Mordisco "is no longer at the table....
 We do not know where he is," the head of the government delegation in the talks, Camilo Gonzalez, said in a statement.

+Talks with other Central General Staff (EMC) commanders, who hold sway over troops under their leadership, will continue, however.

+At the time, Petro called Mordisco a "mobster" and "drug trafficker disguised as a revolutionary," and ordered his capture.

+Petro has also warned EMC fighters that they could choose the path of notorious drug lord Pablo Escobar -- who was killed by security forces -- or choose "the path of serving the people."

-The government has also accused the EMC of using the ceasefire to expand its territory and increase recruitment efforts.
+The government and rights groups have accused the EMC of using the ceasefire to expand its territory and increase recruitment efforts.

+On Monday, Mordisco appeared in a video warning the government that the future of negotiations depended on the resumption of the truce.

+He also claimed that Indigenous communities were joining his "revolutionary army" of their own free will.

 Last week, an EMC negotiator and commander, Andrey Avendano, told local media the group was facing "a big division" over differing views on "the political moment in the country."